CAERUS ACADEMY

 Chemistry, High School

-Wednesday, 1:15-3:15
+Fridays, 1:15-3:15

 Chemistry is the study of atoms and molecules and how they interact.
 This class is designed to give the students a firm understanding of basic chemistry concepts so that they will be well prepared if they wish to take a chemistry or biochemistry class in college.
 For the first part of the year, the students learn the “language” of chemistry.
 First, they will learn how to use the "alphabet" of chemistry: the periodic table.
 From there they will learn to create “words” with their "alphabet" by understanding how different atoms form molecules and how nomenclature is used to name those molecules.
 After that, they will finally begin to form sentences, which in chemistry is learning how to read, write, and balance chemical equations.
 Once we’ve learned the language, we will begin using it as we move on to stoichiometry, acids and bases, gas laws and more.
 Hands-on activities and labs will be used to reinforce and enhance the concepts as the year goes on.